Constitution of the Putney Branch of the British Sub-Aqua Club (Putney BSAC)

 - The Branch year shall run from the 1st October to 30th September.

 - The Annual General Meeting shall be held in November of each year.
 Notice of the Annual General Meeting shall be given to all paid-up full and social members six weeks before the meeting.
 This notification is to include any motions proposed by the Committee, a reminder that any full member may propose an amendment to these motions and that he may make any further motions for consideration at the meeting.
 Any such amendment or motion must be proposed and seconded and delivered to the Honorary Secretary fourteen days before the meeting.
 This notification is also to contain the names of those Officers and Members of the present Committee willing to stand again and a request for any other nominations for the Committee.
-All nominations must be delivered to the Honorary Secretary fourteen days before the meeting proposed and seconded and signed by the nominee that he is willing to accept the position if he is elected.
+All nominations must be delivered to the Honorary Secretary fourteen days before the meeting proposed and seconded, and cc’ing the nominee who has confirmed they is willing to accept the position if elected.
 A quorum at all General Meetings shall be 10% of the full members.
 Social members shall not be entitled to vote.
 Voting on such matters as the Committee considers may affect the objects or rules of the Branch may be by postal ballot; any such motion shall be passed only by a 2-1 majority of votes cast by not less than 33% of the full members.
 Otherwise, the method of voting shall be by ballot or show of hands.
 Any business conducted at an Annual General Meeting can also be conducted at a Special General Meeting, subject to Rule 14.

 - Any General Meeting other than the Annual General Meeting shall be known as a Special General Meeting and must be, on the receipt of a request to do so signed by at least twelve paid-up full members and giving the reason therefore, within two months thereof be convened by the Committee on giving fourteen days notice to all paid-up full and social members.